Research Advisory Committee on Gulf War Veterans Illnesses

 Scott L. Rauch, MD

 Dr. Rauch is Professor of Psychiatry at Harvard Medical School as well as the Chair of Psychiatry and Mental Health for Partners Healthcare.
 He is President, Psychiatrist in Chief, and Rose-Marie and Eijk van Otterloo Chair of Psychiatry at McLean Hospital in Massachusetts.
-His research interests include neuroimaging (using magnetic resonance and PET scans), neurosurgery, and the biology of neurological disorders.
+His research interests include neuroimaging and the neurobiology of mood and anxiety disorders, as well as the use of modern technology to enhance care delivery in psychiatry.
 Dr. Rauch has won numerous research awards and has published over 400 journal articles, books, and book chapters.
 He is past president of the Society of Biological Psychiatry and has served on several committees related to military health for the National Academies of Science.

 Caroline M. Tanner, MD, PhD